 We recently wrote A Practical Guide to Successful Rebranding, which offers up the key lessons gleaned from five of the best rebrands of recent years, five of the worst, and consumers’ opinions on the brands most in need of a refresh.

-We’ve collected a handful of interesting insights here, but for the complete results and analysis see the full report.
+We’ve collected a handful of interesting insights here – but for the complete guide to how to do rebranding, get your free copy of the full report:

 Lesson 1 – There are three podium places for rebrands